node-girls/node-workshop/step10.md

 JSON is a string representation of a JavaScript object.
 JSON objects convert really easily to Javascript objects, and vice versa, with `JSON.parse()` and `JSON.stringify()`.

-For more details visit links below in the keywords section.
+For more details visit the links below in the keywords section.
 (If you're not sure about JavaScript objects, have a chat with your mentor and your team.)

-If you look at `posts.json` file you will see there's already one blog post there.
+If you look at the `posts.json` file, you will see there's already one blog post there.
 The format is:
 ```js
 {
     [timestamp]: [blog post message]